alessandrocuzzocrea/garden/src/notes/aws-saa-c03-study-notes.md

 Amazon Kinesis Data Firehose captures and loads data in near real-time, AWS Lambda can't be set as its destination.

-Q: So what’s the fucking difference between Kinesis Data Streams and Kinesis Data Firehose?
+Q: So what’s the difference between Kinesis Data Streams and Kinesis Data Firehose?

 [Amazon Kinesis](https://tutorialsdojo.com/amazon-kinesis/)